It begins with my correspondence with SMF about lots of things, two of them being dreams and mind/body connection.

 Nice to Meet You, Foot.
 Oh, you want to live inside my mouth?

 That's a little weird, but okay...
-I guess that's doable.
+I guess that's doable..

-When taking NyQuil, one surely will get a solid block of uninterrupted sleep, but one will also have strangely and terrifyingly lucid dreams.
+When taking NyQuil, one surely will get a solid block of uninterrupted sleep, but one will also have strangely and terrifyingly lucid dreams.And this has an amazing correspondence to what SMF wrote about dreams and memory:

 I have a hard time differentiating between dreamland and reality on a normal basis, but this problem is exacerbated by NyQuil, and I frequently wake up thinking that what has just happened in my dream did, in fact, happen in real life, and it takes quite a bit of mental stamina to separate the two.
 I'm sure that I am walking around today with memories in my head that have actually never happened.

 Which reminds me, I've been thinking a lot about how we never actually "dream" of anything at all.
 Even our projections of the future are memories, as we have no dealings with the future.
 That is why our dreams sometimes look differently when we get there.
-We hadn't had the experience to remember into our dream yet...Which makes sleeping dreams so amazing, as they use our images and tactile experiences to create completely new arrangements... and for what purpose?"
+We hadn't had the experience to remember into our dream yet...Which makes sleeping dreams so amazing, as they use our images and tactile experiences to create completely new arrangements... and for what purpose?"Now, from At the Half Note, with the title In My Dreams, in which KB shares an interesting dream, which ends with:

-Now, if I am to fully complete this, I could add that in the series "Bly & Woodman on Men & Women" I have been transcribing from Betamax tap to the computer last night Bly cited a poem about leaping off a cliff to fly like an eagle (as metaphor for living your 'dream') life, and talks about the meaning of the firebird in their fairy tale flying to to one's rescue from an un-lived life.
+It didn't matter because when the clouds cleared, I saw that I was never in danger, I had always been standing with my [bare] feet on the ground, and the rest... it was just an illusion.Now, if I am to fully complete this, I could add that in the series "Bly & Woodman on Men & Women" I have been transcribing from Betamax tap to the computer last night Bly cited a poem about leaping off a cliff to fly like an eagle (as metaphor for living your 'dream') life, and talks about the meaning of the firebird in their fairy tale flying to to one's rescue from an un-lived life.

 Life's subtle interconnections are interesting!

-1. I enjoyed 52 Weeks of Wordage very much!
+I enjoyed 52 Weeks of Wordage very much!
 Thank you for passing it along, and the connections made...very fushigi.
 (When googling that word, your blog comes up on the first page.
 Great publicity! :) I am interested in you and your cold feet, and how that image of them connected with your heart turned it around.

-Anyone open to fushigi moments will get them, as you demonstrate here.
+ReplyDeleteAnyone open to fushigi moments will get them, as you demonstrate here.
 I am eager to read more.

-2. Thank you MM.
+Thank you MM.
 52weeks is a lot of fun.

-I'll let you know how the feet heart thing worked in an e.mail.
+ReplyDeleteI'll let you know how the feet heart thing worked in an e.mail.